The 11+ Exam and Verbal Reasoning

 The Structure of the Verbal Reasoning Paper

-Learned abilities are incorporated into the paper through questions that demand a good vocabulary, as well as basic math skills.
+Learned abilities are incorporated into the paper through questions that demand a good vocabulary and basic math skills.
 This is then coupled with questions that challenge a child’s logical and deduction skills, in addition to their ability to undertake tasks such as deciphering codes.
-This structure then means that a child’s English and Mathematics skills are tested through the verbal reasoning exam, as well as what you may traditionally consider as logic and reasoning abilities.
+This structure then means that a child’s English and Mathematics skills are tested through the verbal reasoning exam and what you may traditionally consider as logic and reasoning abilities.

 Overcoming difficulties with the Verbal Reasoning 11 + Exam

-If your child is struggling with the verbal reasoning exam and the associated concepts then all is far from lost.
-The skillset required for this exam can be significantly improved, and even where a child may not be naturally inclined to logical reasoning, a solid base in Mathematics and English can help considerably.
+There is no reason to worry if your child is struggling with the verbal reasoning exam and the associated concepts.
+The skillset required for this exam can be significantly improved.
+Even where a child may not be naturally inclined to logical reasoning, a solid base in Mathematics and English can help considerably.

 Question types and your area